sandeep226032/Multi-Step-Form/README.md

 3.for making responsive I used media querry.
 4	Retrieve and pre-fill form fields if the user revisits the form. for this i used local storage and useEffect hooks of react js

+5 In this repositary two branch is present one is main second branch is by my name all code is present in my branch and readme file is present on main branch